 THE BIGGEST BLACK FRIDAY SHOPPING TIP…

 Freebs!
-This is THE biggest tip that I can give you – pretend that Black Friday doesn’t exist!
-It's hard to see Thanksgiving being completely overshadowed by the hype of Black Friday shopping!
-I know that I'm a frugal-living blogger.
+This is THE biggest tip I can give you – pretend that Black Friday doesn’t exist!
+Wait…what?!
+It's hard to see Thanksgiving being completely overshadowed by the hype of Black Friday shopping.
+I know that I'm a frugal living blogger.
 I should be all over Black Friday deals like Jordan on Costco cake.
-This year I just can't.
+But this year I just can't.
 I can't!
 I feel a pit in my stomach every year about Black Friday.

 The secret about Black Friday is that, sure, there might be some great deals out there.
 Killer deals, even.
 But most of the hype is used to get you to buy stuff that you probably don't need.
 You most likely didn't plan to buy it in the first place, but got excited about it and feel like you need to buy it because it's a “one-time, hurry and buy this before it's gone, limited quantity, don't waste time!” deal.